scetron/nautobot-docker-compose/README.md

 # Verification Commands

+## ldapsearch

+Search the LDAP for a user with the sn=fry.
+The default is to search all of the objects under the DN in the `-b` (base DN) DN.

+`ldapsearch -h localhost -b dc=planetexpress,dc=com -D "cn=admin,dc=planetexpress,dc=com" -w admin '(sn=fry)'`

+## LDAP Configuration

+> These are to troubleshoot the existing directory within this project.
+It is likely that you will not use these when interfacing with a real LDAP server.

 If you make any changes to the included LDAP objects, you can verify them with this command.
 The `-n` directive will not actually make  the changes, just verify them.

 `ldapadd -H localhost -D "cn=admin,dc=planetexpress,dc=com" -w 'admin' -n -f environments/directory.ldif`